top of page

 “When the world was in need of rain the Rabbis would send [Honi the Circle Maker] school children and they would take hold of the hem of his garment and say to him, “Father, Father, give us rain.”
 Thereupon he would plead with the Holy One, Blessed be He, “Master of the Universe, do it for the sake of these who are unable to distinguish between the Father who gives rain and the father who does not.”
 Taanit 23b, Soncino Press Edition

 In the Greek manuscripts of the Gospels, the word for “corner” is the word κρασπεδου (kraspedon).
-This the same word that the Septuagint (LXX), the Greek translation of the Torah, uses in Numbers 15:38 to translate the Hebrew word כָּנָף (kanaph.)
+This is the same word that the Septuagint (LXX), the Greek translation of the Torah, uses in Numbers 15:38 to translate the Hebrew word כָּנָף (kanaph.)
 The word kanaph means corner, wing, edge, or extremity.
 In terms of clothing, the kanaph, or corner of the garment is the place where one is to put tzitzit, “tassels”.
 These are to be worn in order to raise the awareness of the importance of Torah in a world of temptation and distraction.
 The book of Numbers says,

 דַּבֵּר אֶל־בְּנֵי יִשְׂרָאֵל וְאָמַרְתָּ אֲלֵהֶם וְעָשׂוּ לָהֶם צִיצִת עַל־כַּנְפֵי בִגְדֵיהֶם לְדֹרֹתָם וְנָתְנוּ עַל־צִיצִת הַכָּנָף פְּתִיל תְּכֵלֶת׃